aff3ct/streampu/docs/index.md

 # AFF3CT-core

 `AFF3CT-core` is a Domain-Specific Embedded Language *(DSEL)* for streaming applications written in C++.
-In this document, we try to explain the working of basics elements of the language :
+In this document, we try to explain working of basics elements of the language :

  -  [Tasks & modules](module & task.md)
  -  [Sockets](Socket.md)